Pavel Panchekha

 Quality over Throughput

 The Toyota Production System is also about quality.
 Quantity without quality means variability, which leads to overwork, which leads to waste.
-Quality means consistency not just within but between stations, which supports continuous flow, which ultimately reduces waste.1 [1 There are eight forms of waste, Ask Tim Woods.]
+Quality means consistency not just within but between stations, which supports continuous flow, which ultimately reduces waste.1 [1 There are eight forms of waste.
+Ask Tim Woods.]

 The most famous form of waste is inventory.
 Under the Toyota Production System the factory operates in continuous flow.
 Queues between stations are caused by inconsistency; the ideal factory is empty.
+Toyota is famous for its low defect rates; the process improvement inventory is empty too.

 Agile Software

-- Test-driven development: tests demand code, not the other way around.
+• Test-driven development: tests demand code, not the other way around.

-- Refactoring: organizing code make it easier to produce changes
+• Refactoring: organizing code make it easier to produce changes.

 The Software Factory

-Information flows backwards through the factory, with customers pulling work.
-Pushing code ceaselessly doesn't work once the bottleneck moves.
+Information flows backwards through the factory, pulling work.
 Tests are information; they pull code.
-But issues are also information; they pull tests.
-Customer stories pull issues.
+Issues are also information; they pull tests.
+Features pull issues.
 Observability tools pull issues too.
-This flow is newer and less well developed in software engineering theory but it will be more important than the flow of updates.
+This flow is newer and theoretically less developed but it will be more important than the flow of updates.

 The stations in the factory are things like design, coding, debugging, testing, reviewing, deployment, and metrics.
 Stations aren't independent.
 Don't optimize the stations, optimize the system, the hand-off between stations and the deployment of resources across them.